 - 2 years after completing sentencing for violating a municipal ordinance

 - 5 years after completing sentencing for a conviction in an indictable offense

 - 5 years after completing sentencing for a crime committed as a juvenile

 Let our skilled expungement attorneys and staff handle the records search and paperwork this process requires for you.
 It’s possible to seek an expungement yourself, but it can be a complex and time-consuming process that involves tracking down arrest dates, statutes, original docket and complaint numbers, disposition dates, and the specific punishment, if any.

 The New Jersey Courts guide to expungement suggests obtaining a lawyer for this process.
 It also notes that “even though your records may be eligible for expungement, if you miss any of the required steps, your Petition for Expungement may be denied.
 In that case, you will have to start over.”

 Granting a petition for expungement is up to a judge.
 If your petition hits any snags or is denied, we also can work with you to determine why and what your next steps could be.

 Ready to Expunge Your Passaic County Criminal Records and Move On?

 Don’t let a past mistake or arrest that went nowhere continue to haunt you.
-The Law Offices of John F. Marshall handles expungement petitions in Passaic County and throughout New Jersey.
+The Law Offices of Jonathan F. Marshall handles expungement petitions in Passaic County and throughout New Jersey.
 We have the knowledge and resources you need.

 Visit us at our Wayne office at 73 Mountainview Blvd. today, contact us online, or call us at to set up a free, no-obligation consultation.